 Professionals in the supply chain industry need uncanny reflexes.
 The moment they get a handle on raw materials, labor expenses, international legislation, and shipping conditions, the ground shifts beneath them and all the effort they put into pushing their boulder up the hill comes undone.
 With the global nature of today’s supply chain environment, the factors governing your bottom line are exceptionally unpredictable.
-Fortunately, there’s a solution for this problem: predictive operational analytics.
+Fortunately, there’s a solution for this problem: predictive analytics for supply chain management.

 This particular branch of analytics offers an opportunity for organizations to anticipate challenges before they happen.
 Sounds like an indisputable advantage, yet as of 2019, only 30% of supply chain professionals are using their data to forecast their future.